Contact us: +61 8 8303 0961

 • access specialist support services.

-The National Plan to Prevent Violence Against Women and their Children recognises the value of including workplaces in prevention efforts (Commonwealth Government 2011), as does the Victorian Health Framework to Guide the Primary Prevention of Violence against Women in Victoria.
+The National Plan to End Violence against Women and Children 2022–2032 recognises the value of including workplaces in our prevention efforts.

 Domestic violence leave